Posted on November 4, 2020

 Sweethaven Lavender Festival Days

 The Festival Days are how I first learned about Sweethaven initially, seeing ads and knowing several friends that visited the event.
 The event includes live music, food, local artisans, and the opportunity to learn about the farm and it’s lavender.
-The event grows from year to year so be sure to watch their website, www.sweethavenlavender.com, for dates, tickets, and other details on their event for 2021.
+The event grows from year to year so be sure to watch their website, www.sweethavenlavender.com, for dates, tickets, and other details on their events.

 How to find and visit Sweethaven